fetchai/fetchd/CONTRIBUTING.md

 - For a **Major Feature**, first [open an issue](#submit-issue) and outline your proposal so that it can be discussed.
 - **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

-## <a name="documentation"></a> Documentation Setup

-### <a name="prerequisites"></a> Prerequisites

-Make sure that you have pipenv installed on your system:

-    pip3 install pipenv

-Once installed navigate to this folder in the project

-    cd fetchd/docs

-Make sure all the dependencies are installed

-    pipenv install -d

-## <a name="updatedocs"></a> Updating the docs

-Once the dependencies are setup you must activate the environment with the following commands:

-    pipenv shell

-This step should update your terminal prompt and you will be able to see that the command `mkdocs` is installed in your path:

-    which mkdocs

-Finally, to start the development server run the following command:

-    mkdocs serve

-This will listen for changes on the filesystem and automatically update the documentation.

 ## <a name="submit"></a> Submission Guidelines

 ### <a name="submit-issue"></a> Submitting an Issue